t-brandt/orvara/README.rst

 If you do not specify an output directory using :code:`--output-dir`, then orvara will write its output files to the current working directory.
 One can set the number of threads in the config.ini file via :code:`nthreads`.
-Note that the built-in parallelization is poor.
-It is better to set nthreads to 1 then simply run multiple instances of orvara on separate cores.
-One can set the initial conditions of the orbit via the config.ini file.
+Note that the built-in parallelization is poor, and that parallelization might not work at all on some systems.
+If you get an error when running the code check to see if it goes away when setting :code:`nthreads=1`.
+It is often better to set nthreads to 1 then simply run multiple instances of orvara on separate cores.

+You can set the initial conditions of the orbit via a starting file specified in the config.ini file.
+There is an example starting file provided in the :code:`orvara/tests`.

 You can access the help menu with the --help flag as follows.

 .. code-block:: bash